DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-In Re claim 1, ‘197 teaches An optical modulator semiconductor device comprising: at least one p-n junction disposed on a substrate, the at least one p-n junction comprising a positive doped region (502) and a negative doped region (501), the at least one p-n junction being optically connected to at least one waveguide (pars.
-0056, fig. 5); and an electrode assembly disposed at least partially over (interpreted as higher than as the drawings do not show the electrodes over the junction) the at least one p-n junction, the electrode assembly comprising a first metal layer (507) and a second metal layer (508), a first electrical signal pathway (509) being formed between the two metal layers at least partially by a dielectric gap (403, fig. 5), and a second electrical signal pathway (509, fig. 5) being formed by a metal contact from the electrode assembly to one of the positive doped region and the negative doped region, when in use, alternating current (AC) signals being propagated through the first signal pathway and direct current (DC) signals being propagated through the second signal pathway (fig. 1).
+In Re claim 1, ‘197 teaches an optical modulator semiconductor device comprising: at least one p-n junction disposed on a substrate, the at least one p-n junction comprising a positive doped region (502) and a negative doped region (501), the at least one p-n junction being optically connected to at least one waveguide (pars.
+0056, fig. 5); and an electrode assembly disposed at least partially over (interpreted as higher than as the drawings do not show the electrodes over the junction) the at least one p-n junction, the electrode assembly comprising a first metal layer (507) and a second metal layer (508), a first electrical signal pathway (509) being formed between the two metal layers at least partially by a dielectric gap (material of 403 between 507 and 508, fig. 5, par.
+0058), the dielectric gap being located between the two metal layers and thereby separating the two metal layers (as seen in fig. 5), and a second electrical signal pathway (at least one of 509, fig. 5) being formed by a metal contact from the electrode assembly to one of the positive doped region and the negative doped region, when in use, alternating current (AC) signals being propagated through the first signal pathway and direct current (DC) signals being propagated through the second signal pathway (fig. 1).

 Furthermore, the patentability of an apparatus depends only on the claimed structural limitations.
 ‘197 teaches a structure that is substantially identical to that of the claimed invention, therefore the claimed properties or functions are presumed to be inherent.
 The burden is on the applicant to show that the ‘197 device does not possess these functional characteristics.
 See MPEP 2112.01.

-In Re claims 2 – 6, ‘197 teaches wherein the first electrode assembly is configured to support the propagation of AC signal and the second electrode assembly is configured to support the propagation of DC signal (fig. 1);
+In Re claims 2 – 6, ‘197 teaches wherein the first electrical signal pathway is configured to support the propagation of AC signal and the second electrical signal pathway is configured to support the propagation of DC signal (fig. 1, par.
+0058);

 wherein the at least one p-n junction includes a plurality of p-n junctions arranged in series (par.0048);